simsab-ufcg/data-crawling-api/README.md

 |--|--|--|
 |`/api/`|Application 'home' route  | GET |
 |`/api/dataset` | Without parameter will list all datasets, if add 'dataset' parameter will list all files inside of the specified dataset. | GET |

+## Change HTML or FTP Crawler

+Set FTP_FLAG and fill FTP parameters in env file, by default API will use HTML crawler.